-Sailing Certification and Sailing Resume[resume]
+Sailing Certification and Sailing Resume[Jump to Sailing Resume]

 The International Certificate of Competence

 The United Nations under Resolution 40 created the International Certificate of Competence (ICC) for recreational boaters world wide.

 The ICC is the required license if you are to sail in Europe and serves as proof of competence for all other countries.
 Yacht Charter Companies instantly recognize the ICC and will grant holders the ability to charter their yachts provided a sailing resume is also attached.

 How do I Qualify

 You automatically qualify for the ICC license when you pass the RYA Day Skipper sailing course.
 The theory component of which is available here online from NauticEd.

 Because the ICC is United Nations created, a company or association can only grant a sailing certificate worthy of ICC award if they have been approved by a country's government.
 This creates a conundrum for North Americans because the USA and Canada did not sign Resolution 40.
 The Royal Yachting Association is approved by the UK to issue the ICC once the Day Skipper Course has been passed OR if a student demonstrates sufficient theory knowledge and practical skills to meet the standard required for the ICC.

 For citizens of countries who have not signed Resolution 40, they must reply on approved certifying bodies to issue them the ICC.
 The RYA is one such body able to issue the ICC to other country's citizens.
 For example, USA, Canada, Australia and New Zealand citizens can get their ICC via the RYA.
 These countries have not authorized any association to issue the ICC.
 For example, the American Sailing Association is a privately held company, it does not answer to any government or any government body and thus can NOT issue the ICC.